ZizipoNzwana/qa-personal-finance-expense-tracker-cli/README.md

 ## **1. About The Project:**

-This solves a simple problem: most budgeting apps are more than what a single person needs day to day, and a lot of people are perfectly happy logging a transaction from a terminal if it's fast and doesn't get in the way.
-So this project focuses on exactly that — logging what comes in and what goes out, and seeing where you actually stand between the two, without much else in the way.
-It tracks both sides on purpose, income and expenses, because the point isn't just seeing where your money went, it's seeing whether you're ahead or behind once both are counted.
-In practice, expenses still end up logged far more often than income — a paycheck is one entry a month, coffee and groceries are dozens — but the balance the app shows you only means anything because both sides are there.
+This project solves a straightforward problem: most budgeting applications are far more complex than what an individual actually needs day to day, and many people are perfectly content to log a transaction from a terminal if it is quick and does not get in the way.
+The focus here is exactly that, recording what comes in and what goes out, and seeing where you truly stand between the two, without unnecessary extras.
+It deliberately tracks both sides, income and expenditure, because the point is not only to see where your money went, but to know whether you are ahead or behind once both are counted.
+In practice, expenses are logged far more often than income.
+A salary might be one entry a month, while coffee and groceries are more, but the balance only has meaning because both sides are included.

 The feature that goes beyond basic transaction logging is currency conversion.
-If you spend money in a currency that isn't your own — a hotel booked in euros, a subscription billed in GBP — the tool looks up the live exchange rate and stores the converted amount in your base currency, so your totals and balance stay meaningful even if half your transactions came in different currencies.
+If you spend money in a currency that is not your own, for example a hotel booked in euros, the tool looks up the live exchange rate and stores the converted amount in your base currency.
+That way, your totals and balance remain meaningful even if half your transactions are in different currencies.
+It uses Frankfurter, a free public exchange rate API, for this.
-It talks to Frankfurter, a free public exchange rate API, for that.
-Everything is stored locally in an embedded H2 database, so there's no server to run and no account to sign up for.
-You just build the jar and go.

 ## **2. Tools Used:**